doenjon/buckEuchre/AI_IMPLEMENTATION_ROADMAP.md

 ---

+## ⚠️ Important: Known Shortcuts for MVP

+**This project intentionally takes shortcuts for speed.** These are documented in `IMPLEMENTATION_NOTES.md` under "Known Shortcuts & Technical Debt."

+**Key things that are "not optimal" BY DESIGN:**
+1. ❌ No client-side validation (Phase 1-5) → Added in Phase 6
+2. ❌ Simple error strings (Phase 1-5) → Error codes in Phase 6
+3. ❌ Fire-and-forget DB writes → May lose data on crash (acceptable for MVP)
+4. ❌ No state versioning (Phase 1-5) → Added in Phase 6
+5. ❌ Manual testing only (Phase 1-5) → Automated tests in Phase 2 & 8
+6. ❌ No Docker for dev (Phase 1-5) → Added in Phase 9
+7. ❌ No rate limiting, monitoring, proper logging → Added in Phase 6-9

+**If you see something that looks "wrong" or "not best practice":**
+- Check IMPLEMENTATION_NOTES.md first
+- If it's listed there, implement as documented (even if suboptimal)
+- If NOT listed and seems wrong, it might be a bug - flag it

+**Why these shortcuts?** Speed.
+Get working game in 4 weeks, polish later.

+---

 ## Implementation Philosophy: MVP → Production

 This roadmap is organized to deliver a **playable MVP in ~4 weeks** (Phases 1-5), then add production polish (Phases 6-8) and deployment infrastructure (Phase 9).